Oregon Humanities

 Bottom Line for Portland

 Finding what connects us as neighbors is vital to making real and tangible progress on the challenges we face in the Portland metro region.
-We tackle difficult topics, such as housing, mental health, political power, vaccines, land use, and criminal justice, through community and workplace conversations; in our magazine and podcast; in our trainings, classes, and workshops; and by providing grants and fellowships.
+Oregon Humanities offers tools, resources, models, and support for people to engage in their communities and care for one another.
+We tackle difficult topics, such as housing, mental health, aging, environment, accountability, power, labor, and belonging, through community and workplace conversations; in our magazine and podcast; in our trainings, classes, and workshops; and by providing grants and fellowships.
 Our programs and publications create the conditions for understanding and belonging, inviting all Oregonians to explore challenging questions and celebrate collective joy.

 Quote